intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 ## Overview

-Throughout this document, we will break down some of the thought process a codemod guru, like Christoph Nakazawa (https://github.com/cpojer), uses to make useful codemods.
+Throughout this document, we will break down some of the thought process a codemod guru, like [Christoph Nakazawa](https://github.com/cpojer), uses to make useful codemods.

 By the end of this tutorial you will learn: